ErickReyes334/Apparel-Redifined/README.md

 # Account: Apparel-Redifined
-Set the properties and concatenate the location with the width by height, resize the art according to the container, first take the width by height after this resize the art, it has options for the following templates: 1, 4, Art Request
+Sets the properties and concatenates the location with the width by height, resizes the art according to the container, first takes the width by height after this it resizes the art, it has options for the following templates: 1, 4, Art Request.
+In the one with 4, multiply the number of selected elements by 4 and set the previous properties, in the one with 1 it does the same as in the one with 4, in the Art request option it takes out the width by height + location and makes a larger resizing